Font size:

 Auschwitz III-Monowitz

-Auschwitz III-Monowitz camp was the first of three main camps of the Auschwitz complex liberated by the Red Army soldiers.
-It took place on Saturday, January 27, 1945 before noon.
-In the afternoon, the camps Auschwitz I and Auschwitz II-Birkenau were liberated.
+Auschwitz III-Monowitz was the first of the three main camps of the Auschwitz complex to be liberated by the soldiers of the Red Army.
+This occurred on Saturday, January 27, 1945, before noon.
+In the afternoon, the Auschwitz I and Auschwitz II-Birkenau camps were liberated.

 Bauabschnitte